HungH206/HungH206/README.md

 ## Other Things About Me 🚀
-🧑‍💻 I'm currently working on different hackathon projects, and Technical Interviewing
+🧑‍💻 I'm currently working on projects and Technical Interviewing Skills

 🧠 I'm currently learning about MongoDB, Swift, and Next.js